OpenBAS-Platform/docs/docs/usage/payloads/payloads.md

 * Output Mode: **StdOut**
 * Parsing Type: **REGEX**

-If the extracted data is compatible with a Finding, you can enable the "Show in Findings" option.
-Findings will then appear in the Findings tab of the Atomic Testing Detail View.
+If the extracted data is compatible with a [Finding](../findings.md), you can enable the checkbox "Show in Findings" option.
+They will then appear in the Findings tab of the Atomic Testing Detail View.

 #### Defining a Rule